AlexDewey/AlexDeweyBlog/_posts/2023-08-10-MFTutorial.md

 $$x_{u} = (\sum_{r_{ui}\in r_{u*}} y_{i}y_{i}^T+\lambda I_{k})^{-1}\sum_{r_{ui}\in r_{u*}}r_{ui}y{i} $$
 end for

-Now do the same for loop for Y.
+Now do the same for loop for Y. That's it!
+Do this until we converge, or stop gaining accuracy in our training set.

 <br><br>
 ### So what does the code look like? ###